amareen1988/merge-pojos/README.md

 DummyPojo resultPojo = factory.mergeFacade().merge(newPojo, oldPojo, TARGET_IS_NULL);
 ```

 The examples above on apply merge strategies globally on all fields. merge-pojos has a future plan to support per-field merge strategies.
+Below is a list of some of the intial merge strategies provided by merge-pojos:

+	SOURCE: Returns the source always.
+	SOURCE_NOT_EMPTY: A field in source overwrites its corresponding in target if the field in source is not empty.
+	SOURCE_NOT_NULL: A field in source overwrites its corresponding in target if the field in source is not null.
+	SOURCE_NOT_NULL_NOT_EMPTY: A field in source overwrites its corresponding in target if the field in source is not null and not empty.

+	TARGET: Returns the target always.
+	TARGET_EMPTY: A field in source overwrites its corresponding in target if the field in target is empty.
+	TARGET_IS_NULL:  A field in source overwrites its corresponding in target if the field in target is null.
+	TARGET_IS_NULL_OR_EMPTY: A field in source overwrites its corresponding in target if the field in target is  null or empty.

+}